 Output 4.3 CRS established as a centre of excellence & learning on REDD+.
 CRS State will be established as a centre of knowledge, capacity and expertise for supporting and developing REDD+, both across Nigeria and the region.
+The design and development of CRSappropriate social and environmental safeguards based on the UNFCCC Cancun Agreement and existing work on safeguards and standards will also be consulted.
+In addition, monitoring of safeguards in the field, by forest-dependent communities and other stakeholders will be a key activity.
+The assessment of multiple benefits and related monitoring will cover ecosystem based multiple benefits and monitoring should include downstream effects, beyond the forest.
 This may include the establishment of a training & knowledge management centre, or the integration of REDD+ into CRS university curricula, and support for course design.
 This will include knowledge management and the dissemination of best practices of REDD+ readiness.
 Other activities may include developing a web-platform, supporting of participatory monitoring, and developing a complete REDD+ database.
 Finally, a major international REDD+ event (e.g. Katoomba Group, or Governors Climate and Forest Task Force) will be hosted.